 Here, we’ll cover the key features that most construction project management software will include.

-1. Document Storage and Management
+1. Document Storage & Management

 Over the course of a construction project, many documents are shared between the contractor and the owner, their subcontractors, suppliers, or other involved parties.
 Managing the flow of these documents and files can become exponentially more challenging as projects grow in size.
-Luckily, many project management tools take care of this with storage and collaboration capabilities for project plans, subcontractor contracts, receipts, and other important documents.
+Luckily, many construction management tools take care of this with storage and collaboration capabilities for project plans, subcontractor contracts, receipts, and other important documents.

 4. Change Orders